 Scientifically, blanching stops enzyme actions that can cause loss of flavor, color and texture.

-- Serve cold with a light dressing or just drizzle with olive oil, lemon juice, salt and pepper.
-It's a great side for brunch or a light lunch.
+You can serve blanched asparagus cold with a light dressing or just drizzle with olive oil, lemon juice, salt and pepper.
+It’s a great side for brunch or a light lunch.
+You can also cut it up and toss into salads or include it as an ingredient in a sandwich wrap.